- JTEKT TOP

 Establishment of Low-carbon Society

 In October 2020, the Japanese government declared its goal to achieve a carbon-neutral, decarbonized society by 2050.
-Then in 2021, COP26 was held in Glasgow, England, where the goal was formally agreed upon to limit the rise in temperature below 1.5 degrees Celsius versus the temperature level before the industrial revolution, making it a year of accelerated initiatives for the achievement of carbon neutrality.
+Then in 2021, COP26 was held in Glasgow, England, where the goal was formally agreed upon to limit the rise in temperature below 1.5 degrees Celsius versus the temperature level before the industrial revolution, so the initiatives towards achieving carbon neutrality are accelerating both domestically and internationally, and companies are required to respond from a perspective that includes LCA (Life Cycle Assessment).

 In order to prevent global warming and mitigate the various impacts of climate change, the JTEKTgroup as a whole will minimize the energy consumption in its business activities, promote energy conservation and logistics improvement throughout all processes from product design to delivery, and promote the use of renewable energy with the aim of achieving carbon neutrality of CO2 in production by 2035.

-<Production> ① Promotion of CO2 reduction activities through daily improvement at plants(Initiatives including pursuit of productivity improvement, adoption of high-efficiency equipment, and energy-saving diagnoses) ② Development and introduction of low CO2 production technology through production technology innovation
+<Production> ① Promotion of CO2 reduction activities through daily improvement at plants(Pursuing productivity improvement, adopting high-efficiency equipment, and deploying initiatives such as energy-saving diagnoses) ② Development and introduction of low CO2 production technology through production technology innovation

 |